damianlewis/css-scaffold-gulp/README.md

 A framework using the css file structure [css-scaffold](https://github.com/csshugs/css-scaffold), the css architecture [Inuitcss](https://github.com/inuitcss) and [Gulp](http://gulpjs.com/).

 ## Instructions
-Copy this framework to you're local devlopment environment.
+Copy this framework to you're local development environment.

 Download the necessary dependencies:
 ```